The annual insurance check-up

 Posted on January 17, 2022 at 09:09 PM

 The “once-a-year check-up” and 10 questions to ask your insurance agent or company

 Change is constant in our lives – drivers are added, cars are replaced, families grow, homes increase in value – even our climate is changing – so it’s smart to make sure your insurance policies are keeping up with your life.

-The worst time to learn what your insurance covers and doesn’t cover is after damage has been done.
+The worst time to learn what your insurance covers and doesn’t cover is after damage is done.
 For example, recent heavy rainfall caused flooding in parts of the Northwest.
-While many people know that only special flood insurance policies cover damage to your home from exterior flooding, some people were hopeful that auto policies might help at least repair or replace their flood-damaged vehicles.
-And it did – IF they had optional Comprehensive (or “other than collision”) coverage.
+While many people know that only special flood insurance policies cover damage to your home from exterior flooding, some people may think auto policies will help repair or replace their flood-damaged vehicles.
+And it will – IF they have optional Comprehensive (or “other than collision”) coverage.

 An analytics firm estimated in 2018 that three out of five homes in the United States were underinsured by at least 20 percent of their full value.
 That could lead to an unpleasant surprise for any insured homeowner who discovers that the rising costs of rebuilding a damaged or destroyed home has risen above the limits of their homeowners insurance policy.

 NW Insurance Council recommends talking with your insurance agent or company representative to review your insurance policies at least once a year, or whenever big changes – or even smaller ones – take place in your life.

 To help get you started, here are 10 questions to ask your insurance agent during your annual insurance policy review: